38 Beautiful Flowers that Attract Butterflies

 USDA Zones: 5-8 or annual

 Another tall flowering plant, chrysanthemums are one of the last blooms that attract butterflies even in the fall.
-The plant comes in many beautiful shades of colors.
+The plant comes in many beautiful colors.

 Learn how to grow Chrysanthemum here